 At the very least, turn those decorations off by 9PM.

 - Use a timer

-This saves you money on your electric bill, by avoiding having your lights on all night.
+This saves you money on your electric bill, by avoiding having your lights and musical displays on all night.

 Originally Posted November 2018